sergiozxy/RealEstateBrokerage/README.md

 Use dynamic panel data estimation method to deal with small $T$ large $N$ problem serial correlation problem.
 This method serves as a further check for the stylized result and pave way for our further analysis.

 I find that the dynamic effect, after taking the effect of the lagged dependent effect and serial correlation, is quite different than the OLS result.
+The results also indicates that the previous OLS result is biased and not asymptotically efficient.
+Therefore, we shuold further prove that our GMM is robust given the exogeneous or shocking.

 ## exogeneous or shocking